 Cost of charging calculation for all Tesla vehicle models

 To illustrate, a standard Tesla Model 3 has a 50 kWh battery.
 Also, a Level 2 home charger has an approximate efficiency of 87%.
-In other words, the charging process isn’t 100% efficient.
-You’ll need a tad over 1 kWh of energy to charge a 1 kWh battery.
+So you’ll need a bit over 1 kWh of energy to charge a 1 kWh battery.

-Thus, (50 kWh / 0.87) x $0.137 per kWh = $7.87 is the cost to fully charge a standard Tesla Model 3.
-And in the table below, listed are the charging cost for other Tesla model vehicles.
+Now, (50 kWh / 0.87) x $0.137 per kWh = $7.87 is the cost to fully charge a standard Tesla Model 3.
+And listed in the table below, are the charging cost for the other Tesla model vehicles.

 |Tesla model vehicle||Battery usable||Range||Fully charge cost||Cost per mile|

 |Model S (Long Range)||90 kWh||412 miles||$14.17||$0.034

 |Model S (Plaid+)||115 kWh||520 miles||$18.11||$0.035